-The project tackles the lack of relevant, qualified training and job opportunities available to women, which is deeply felt by the Afghan female population, as well as by the Government, the strategy of which is to eliminate discrimination against women and ensure their full and equal participation in all aspects of life.
+The project tackles the lack of relevant, qualified training and job opportunities available to women, which impacts heavily on the Afghan female population, as well as by the Government, whose strategy is to eliminate discrimination against women and ensure their full and equal participation in all aspects of life.

-Operative partners: Programming Agency for Development of Afghanistan (PADA), DAI/Promote: Women in the Economy, Afghan Ministry of Labor and Social Affairs, Afghan Ministry of Women Affairs, Elderly Council Qalay Fatullah
+Operational partners: Programming Agency for Development of Afghanistan (PADA), DAI/Promote: Women in the Economy, Afghan Ministry of Labor and Social Affairs, Afghan Ministry of Women Affairs, Elderly Council Qalay Fatullah

-Sponsors: The Nando and Elsa Peretti Foundation, Ra.Mo, LG Investimenti, Tavola Valdese, Altai
+Sponsors: LG Investimenti, Tavola Valdese, Altai.

 For more details, contact the project manager Susanna Fioretti